Château Lafleur

 Since 1987, a different wine, Pensées de Lafleur, has been produced.
 It is a cru of its own, coming from a diagonal parcel of vines in the center of the Lafleur vineyards.

-Château Lafleur’s wines have represented some of the greatest winemaking in the Pomerol for decades.
-The singular nature of their bottlings is renowned throughout the wine world – these are incomparable Bordeaux that provide a completely unique drinking experience.
+Société Civile du Château Lafleur,’s wines have represented some of the greatest winemaking in the Bordeaux for decades.
+The extraordinary nature of their bottlings is renowned throughout the wine world - these are incomparable Bordeaux that provide an unparalleled drinking experience.

-Martine’s Wines imports Château Lafleur in AK, AL, CA, CO, HI, ID, LA, NV, NM, OR, TN, TX, UT, and WA.
+Martine's Wines imports Société Civile du Château Lafleur in AK, AZ, CA, CO, HI, ID, LA, NM, NV, OR, TN, TX, UT and WA.